djaapna/djaapna.github.io/research/index.md

 group: research
 ---

-###  The Dhillon lab is focused on answering some of the central questions in Nutrition Science:
+###  The Dhillon lab is focused on answering some of the central questions in Nutrition and Exercise Sciences:

 #### How can we personalize diets for optimal health?
 The new frontier of nutrition science lies in tailoring nutrition recommendations to the individual’s phenotype, genotype, food preferences, ethnicity/race, cultural background, and socioecological context.
 My research delves into personalized nutrition incorporating the aforementioned dimensions, as well as the important role pre-ingestive factors play in food choice and physiology.
 The integration of multi-omics techniques is important for a mechanistic interpretation of the role of diet in health.